 The first recording was an acoustic version on Simon & Garfunkel's first album, Wednesday Morning, 3 AM, which was billed as "exciting new sounds in the folk tradition," and sold about 2000 copies.
 When the album tanked, Paul Simon and Art Garfunkel split up.
 What they didn't know was that their record company had a plan.
-Trying to take advantage of the folk-rock movement, Columbia Records had producer Tom Wilson add electric instruments to the acoustic track.
+Trying to take advantage of the folk-rock movement, Columbia Records had producer Tom Wilson add electric instruments to the acoustic track, and released it as a single.
 Simon and Garfunkel had no idea their acoustic song had been overdubbed with electric instruments, but it became a huge hit and got them back together.
 Had Wilson not reworked the song without their knowledge, the duo probably would have gone their separate ways.
 When the song hit #1 in the States, Simon was in England and Garfunkel was at college.

 Paul Simon was looking for a publishing deal when he presented this song to Tom Wilson at Columbia Records.
 Wilson thought it could work for a group called The Pilgrims, but Simon wanted to show him how it could work with two singers, so he and and Art Garfunkel sang it to the guys at Columbia Records, who were impressed with the duo and decided to sign them.

 Paul Simon took six months to write the lyrics, which are about man's lack of communication with his fellow man.
-He averaged one line a day.

 In an interview with Terry Gross of National Public Radio (NPR), Paul Simon explained how he wrote the song while working at his first job in music: "It was just when I was coming out of college.
 My job was to take the songs that this huge publishing company owned and go around to record companies and see if any of their artists wanted to record the songs.
 I worked for them for about six months and never got a song placed, but I did give them a couple of my songs because I felt so guilty about taking their money.
 Then I got into an argument with them and said, 'Look, I quit, and I'm not giving you my new song.'
 And the song that I had just written was 'The Sound of Silence.'
 I thought, 'I'll just publish it myself,' and from that point on I owned my own songs, so that was a lucky argument.